-The Milo Dutch Oven is made with ergonomic handles.
-This allows you to carry the dutch oven from the stove to your table, without the fear of dropping it or hurting your hands.
+This allows you to carry the dutch oven from the stove to your table, without injury the fear of dropping it.

 How to Prevent Burns

-Cast iron cookware can get very hot on the stove top or in the oven, which can make it too hot to touch with your bare hand.
+Enameled Cast iron cookware can get very hot on the stove top or in the oven, which can make it too hot to touch with your bare hands.

-The nubs or spikes help moisture collect during braising and drips onto the food, so you don’t have to continually baste the food as it cooks.
+The nubs or spikes help moisture collect during braising that drips onto the food.
+The theory is you don’t have to continually baste the food as it cooks.

-Other brands sometimes claim the nubs are for basting.
-Milo believes self basting occurs naturally as moisture rises and collects on the inside of the lids, with or without nubs. .
+Milo states self basting occurs naturally as moisture rises and collects on the inside of the lids, with or without nubs.

 How Well Did It Work?

-To test this cast iron dutch oven to see how well it worked, I made cauliflower fried rice.
+To test the Milo Cast Iron dutch oven to see how well it worked, I made my favorite cauliflower fried rice.

-With the skillet I normally use, I always end up with rice making a mess on the stove as it spills on to the stove while stirring it.
+With the skillet I normally use, I always end up with rice all over the stove top, as it spills on to the stove while stirring it.